markwoodhall/markwoodhall.com/resources/templates/md/posts/13-11-2014-thoughts-9-months-after-switching-to-vim.md

 - NuGet support

 While there is some level of NuGet support outside of Visual Studio you can't rely on it for everything.
-Packages that use Visual Studios DTE will be problomatic.
+Packages that use Visual Studios DTE will be problematic.

 - Pairing